Employees, as well as managers, often question why organizations do employee performance appraisals.

 Creates Negative Experience: If not done right, the performance appraisal can create a negative experience for both the employee as well as the manager.
 Proper training on processes and techniques can help with this.

-Natural Biases: Human assessment are subject to natural biases that result in rater errors.
+Natural Biases: Human assessments are subject to natural biases that result in rater errors.
 Managers need to understand these biases to eliminate them from the process.

 Waste of Time: The entire process can be a waste of time if not done appropriately.
 Think about the time investment when the end result is negative.
 It is time wasted on all fronts.